 Whether you are a landscape architect or designer, ecologist, civil engineer, arborist, educator or architect, builder or developer, earning a SITES AP credential showcases your commitment to sustainable landscape design and development to your peers, clients and community.
 It shows that land has an inherent value and that it is your role to elevate its importance in the marketplace and in professional practice.

-	By supporting the SITES certification systems, SITES APs help to
+By supporting the SITES certification system, SITES APs help to

 - Create landscapes and places that provide important ecosystem services.

 - Enhance human well-being while strengthening the community.

 - Educate the public about the critical role that SITES plays in protecting and healing the environment.

 SITES was created to provide a comprehensive set of criteria that is grounded in science and best practices in land design and development.
 Your profession also has the capacity to participate in the evolution of SITES—it is a living document that will continually respond to the latest research and set of applications.